codeflood/chel/docs/structures.md

     # this is a comment
     command # all this text is ignored.

+A comment block is started with the `#>` token and continues until the `<#` token is encountered.

+    #> ignore all this
+    and all this, up to
+    this <#

 ## Command ##

 A command line always starts with a command name and is followed by any parameters for the command.
+A single command line is delimited but a newline.

 Chel is a space delimited language.